VAMSIKRISHNA2210/Riding/README.md

   * Represents a driver in the system.

-  * Fields: id, name, latitude, longitude.
+  * Fields: id, latitude, longitude.

   * Includes getters, setters, and validation annotations.